LimonAli07/shapedproducts-models/README.md

 ## About

 SHAPED PRODUCTS is a technology solutions company specializing in custom website development, build automation, and AI-powered applications.
-This repository contains the source code for the official company website.
+This repository contains the about for the official company website.

 ---